harveyt/moysetutoring/content/post/WellingtonRoad.md

 Chris leaves her to it and eases himself into his favourite armchair.
 He turns on the telly, and sips his beer as he watches the evening news.
-He's just taking in the latest Covid numbers as he hears a shriek from the conservatory, followed by a stream of curses.
+He's just taking in the latest Covid numbers as he hears a shriek from the conservatory, followed by a stream of basic Anglo Saxon he rarely hears from his wife.

 "What on earth?"
 Chris finds Rose trying to mop up the glass of wine, which she has knocked over into her sewing.
 Chris runs for the kitchen roll, and comes back to find Rose sitting on the floor,